cloudfoundry/cf_exporter/FAQ.md

 ### What are the caveats when using this exporter?

 There are several collectors that require quite some resources on the `cloud_controller` and may result in a very poor CF API performance.
-To prevent this, consider setting a reasonable `scrape_interval` when using this exporter.
+To prevent this, consider setting a reasonable `scrape_interval` when using this exporter or creating a [Read-Only Cloud Controller API server][read-only-cc].

 ### How can I get detailed application metrics like CPU & Memory?